jeroenschieven/head-overwrite/README.md

 See both examples on `/overwritten` and `/not-overwritten`

+- /overwritten: meta properties 'og:site_name', 'article:publisher', etc cannot be found in head.
+Also the script with the class 'yoast-schema-graph' is gone
+- /not-overwritten: meta properties and yoast script still in head

 ## Context
 We are running a headless WordPress installation and rendering all the content in a Nextjs app.
 For Seo purposes we render the full head, provided by the Yoast CMS plugin.
 This 'full head' is just a html string returned from the WP API.